Mindfulness

 Luisa (Luchi) Estevez

-Luisa (Luchi) Estevez is an activist, journalist, filmmaker, performance artist, fashion designer, Kundalini Yoga teacher, Meditation Teacher, and founder of La Luchi Foundation.
-Through La Luchi Foundation, Luchi and her staff provide holistic programs to guide children and youth towards a natural, healthier way of living.
+Luisa (Luchi) Estevez is an activist, journalist, filmmaker, performance artist, fashion designer, Kundalini Yoga teacher, Meditation Teacher, and founder of La Luchi Projects.
+Luisa Estevez and her staff provide holistic programs to guide children and youth towards a natural, healthier way of living.

 GEN2050®️ Forest Bathing

 In the 1980s, Dr. Quig Li, MD began developing forest medicine as a methodology for reducing stress levels, blood pressure, strengthening the immune system, cardiovascular systems, and improving the social emotional wellness aspects of health.
 In 2021, Dr. Li’s concepts, named shinrin-yoku in Japanese or “forest bathing” or “taking in the forest atmosphere”, were incorporated into the @gen2050youth curriculum “Ethnobotany and the Expressive Arts for Change.”
-In addition to Dr. Li’s book, we are utilizing the book “Grounded” by Dr. Patricia H. Hasbach, PhD.
-Patch of Heaven Sanctuary is our outdoor laboratory for this curriculum.
-Dilcia Muñoz-Billman created this lovely video below to document one of her forest bathing classes during Summer 2022.
+Our GEN2050 team’s certified Nature and Forest Therapy Guide, Dilcia Muñoz-Billman, created this lovely video below to document one of her Forest Bathing classes.

 GEN2050®️ Forest Bathing at Patch of Heaven Sanctuary